-Just as audio and video may need transcoding for the web, subtitles and captions may also need to be converted and made available.
+Just as audio and video may need transcoding for the web, subtitles and closed captions may also need to be converted and made available.

 If you're not using a custom player capable of playing other caption subtitle formats, then you will be using WebVTT.
 There are two methods for using these files on the web.

 - Use your video editing tool to incorporate the caption as an additional stream in your video containers.
 Although this method ensures that the captions will always be available to the viewer this will make your video files larger, and less flexible than using